 Instead of quitting or jumping ship, and presuming the company isn’t about to go belly-up, maybe there’s a less invasive alternative.

-Maybe you can change positions, but stay with the same employer?
+Maybe you can change jobs, but stay with the same employer?

 Maybe you can ask for different/additional responsibilities?

 Maybe you’re experiencing a rough patch that will pass with time and patience?

 Keep in mind, too, that an impending boss change can benefit your situation … and if your current boss has been with the company for a few years, well, enough said. =]